Perfectionist

 default: false

-Allows you to use comments to separate class decorators into logical groups.
+Enables the use of comments to separate class decorators into logical groups.

 • true — All comments will be treated as delimiters, creating partitions.